Scientific theory: Theories as models

 The semantic view of theories, which identifies scientific theories with models rather than propositions, has replaced the received view as the dominant position in theory formulation in the philosophy of science.
 A model is a logical framework intended to represent reality (a "model of reality"), similar to the way that a map is a graphical model that represents the territory of a city or country.

-In this approach, theories are a specific category of models that fulfill the necessary criteria (see above).
+In this approach, theories are a specific category of models that fulfil the necessary criteria (see above).
 One can use language to describe a model; however, the theory is the model (or a collection of similar models), and not the description of the model.
-A model of the solar system, for example, might consist of abstract objects that represent the sun and the planets.
+A model of the Solar System, for example, might consist of abstract objects that represent the Sun and the planets.
 These objects have associated properties, e.g., positions, velocities, and masses.
 The model parameters, e.g., Newton's Law of Gravitation, determine how the positions and velocities change with time.
 This model can then be tested to see whether it accurately predicts future observations; astronomers can verify that the positions of the model's objects over time match the actual positions of the planets.
 For most planets, the Newtonian model's predictions are accurate; for Mercury, it is slightly inaccurate and the model of general relativity must be used instead.

 The word "semantic" refers to the way that a model represents the real world.
 The representation (literally, "re-presentation") describes particular aspects of a phenomenon or the manner of interaction among a set of phenomena.
-For instance, a scale model of a house or of a solar system is clearly not an actual house or an actual solar system; the aspects of an actual house or an actual solar system represented in a scale model are, only in certain limited ways, representative of the actual entity.
+For instance, a scale model of a house or of the Solar System is clearly not an actual house or an actual Solar System; the aspects of an actual house or the actual Solar System represented in a scale model are, only in certain limited ways, representative of the actual entity.
 A scale model of a house is not a house; but to someone who wants to learn about houses, analogous to a scientist who wants to understand reality, a sufficiently detailed scale model may suffice.

 Differences between theory and model

 Several commentators have stated that the distinguishing characteristic of theories is that they are explanatory as well as descriptive, while models are only descriptive (although still predictive in a more limited sense).
-Philosopher Stephen Pepper also distinguished between theories and models, and said in 1948 that general models and theories are predicated on a "root" metaphor that constrains how scientists theorize and model a phenomenon and thus arrive at testable hypotheses.
+Philosopher Stephen Pepper also distinguished between theories and models and said in 1948 that general models and theories are predicated on a "root" metaphor that constrains how scientists theorize and model a phenomenon and thus arrive at testable hypotheses.